What can Lloyd’s Register Foundation’s funding be used for?

 What amounts of funding do we give?

-It is particularly important when building up this long-term capability that research groups we support do not become overly reliant on our funding.
+It is particularly important when building up this long-term capability that research groups we support that grant holders do not become overly reliant on our funding.
 We want teams to build on our funding and use it to leverage funding from other sources, which means they can remain active when our funding ceases.
 We will ask grant applicants to demonstrate their sustainability as part of their grant application process.

 We like to know how our proposed funding fits into the overall financial picture of your organisation, and if the activity you propose is sustainable, including any plans to raise additional funds.
 If your application is successful, we do not commit to funding beyond the stated period, and you should not assume any further commitment on our part.